Nextome/nextome.github.io/docs/The two technologies and the tools/the-two-technologies-and-the-tools.md

 ---
-title: The two technologies and the tools
+title: The two solutions and the tools
 hide:
   - footer
 ---

-# The two technologies and the tools
+# The two solutions and the tools

 !!! warning "Prerequisites"
     It is recommended to read this document before the others to get an overview of the main Nextome technologies and choose the one that best suits your use case.

 ## The two solutions
-The Nextome Indoor localization system is based on **Bluetooth technology** and consist of two main solutions:
+The Nextome Indoor localization system is based on **Bluetooth technology** and consist of **two main solutions**:

-- Smartphone tracking --> which allows the localization of the smartphone on which an application is installed.
+- **Smartphone tracking** --> which allows the localization of the smartphone on which an application is installed.
-- Tag tracking --> which enables the localization of small battery-powered tags.
+- **Tag tracking** --> which enables the localization of small battery-powered tags.

 ### Smartphone tracking
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>